Cleansing (album)

 Cleansing is the fourth album by the American heavy metal band Prong, released on January 25, 1994, by Epic Records.
 It was produced by Terry Date, whereas Prong's previous two albums had been produced by Mark Dodson.
 The album features ex-Killing Joke members Paul Raven on bass guitar and John Bechdel on keyboards and programming.
 Featuring an industrial-influenced sound, the record received moderate commercial success.

-The single "Snap Your Fingers, Snap Your Neck" received a commercial interest; its music video received heavy rotation on MTV and was featured on an episode of Beavis and Butt-Head.
+The single "Snap Your Fingers, Snap Your Neck" received commercial interest; its music video received heavy rotation on MTV and was featured on an episode of Beavis and Butt-Head.
 As a part of the album's promotion, the band toured with Sepultura and Pantera as an opener for their Chaos A.D. and Far Beyond Driven tours, respectively.

 The record was reissued by SPV/Steamhammer in 2008.

 Background and style

 Prong's vocalist and guitarist Tommy Victor has stated that the record was largely written in the bathroom of his Williamsburg apartment on an acoustic guitar at night.
 Despite the label's opposition, the band chose Terry Date as the producer, recording the tracks at Bad Animals and Magic Shop recording studios.
 The album was mixed at Electric Lady Studios.

 Compared to band's New York hardcore-infused 1980s work, Cleansing incorporates Pantera-influenced guitar grooves and industrial metal sounds; the album's style was also described as alternative metal.
 According to Victor, the band "really went in the direction of anything that wasn't thrash metal, because we were sick of the whole thing," with The Sisters of Mercy's 1990 album Vision Thing being an influence on the record.